 It is also part of the vicious circle of addiction.
-If you were sure the games were independent one from another, you would have less problems to quit at any point no?
+If you were sure the games were independent one from another, you would have less problems to stop gambling at any point no?

 Thinking the games are linked makes you imagine: if it has been 20 rounds of odd numbers, it must be even on the 21st.

 It is obviously related to the hope for profit.
-If one game influences the next ones, you can get a logic or even more, a plan, out of it and it is then reasonable to think that the profit will come at some defined point.
+If one game influences the next ones, you can get a logic or even more, a plan, out of it and it is then reasonable to think that you may finally win and the profit will come at some defined point.

 This is forgetting you are playing games of chance and that fate is the only thing in control.

-That brings us to our third misbelief that keeps you trapped into the cage of addiction.
+That brings us to our third misbelief that keeps you trapped into the cage of gambling addiction.

 llusion of Control